gianni-rosato/bdr-ssimu2/README.md

 ## Output

 The script generates:
-- WebP images of the BD-Rate curves (one for average scores, one for harmonic mean scores)
+- Images of the BD-Rate curves in your desired format (one for average scores, one for harmonic mean scores)
 - A JSON file containing detailed results

 ## Contributing